 Optuma requires a High-End PC workstation to function at speed, but this should not be a problem if you are a serious trader.
 Also, Optuma is at home on touchscreen devices using multi-touch to allow you to manipulate charts intuitively.

 The interface, the shortcuts, and the whole thought process implemented into Optuma warrant a good score in an important section.
-They also have an extensive video training library, which is very valuable to the new customer.
+They also have an extensive video training library, which is valuable to the new customer.

 Optuma